bvoorhees/code_and_data_for_the_people_analytics_enthusiast/README.md

 ## Usage and citation

-This repository is open for use by all, and is licensed under GNU GPLv3.
+This repository is open for use by all, and is under MIT License

 Please cite this repository in your work.